tillitis/tillitis-key1/doc/system_description/system_description.md

 # System Description

 ## Purpose and Revision

-The purpose of this document is to provide a description of the Tillitis Key (TKey).
+The purpose of this document is to provide a description of the Tillitis TKey.
 What it is, what is supposed to be used for, by whom, where and possible use cases.
 The document also provides a functional level description of features and components of the TKey.

 Finally, the document acts as a requirement description.
 For the requirements, the document follows [RFC2119](https://datatracker.ietf.org/doc/html/rfc2119) to indicate requirement levels.

-The described functionality and requirements applies to version one of the TKey (TK1)
+The described functionality and requirements applies to version 1 of the TKey (TK1)

 The intended users of this document are:
 - Implementors of the TKkey hardware, firmware and SDKs